jaredar1232/Obsidian-NightCity/README.md

-# Cyber Glow for Obsidian
+# NightCity for Obsidian

+## This theme is a modified version of CyberGlow by ThePharaohArt

+I while I loved a lot about CyberGlow, I found the glow too intense with too much spread making me feel like I had tears to blink out of my eyes.
+NightCity aims to adjust the glow to be less intense, and perhaps to improve upon the colors.
+TBD, just fiddling with it for now.

 > ## **v2.0.6 Hotfix Changelog**
+>
 > -   Added: Style Settings option to change Bullet point styles, Default Triangle, Cirlce, Square, Eye of Horus, Phase-D
 > -   Added: Style Settings to disable bullets in callout (Fixed)
 > -   Removed: Some unnecessaary transitions
 > -   Optimized: SVGs for smaller file size
 > -   Added: Adapted LennZone's Enhanced File Explorer Tree
 > -   Removed: Mermaid Styling due to graphical issue after a recent update

 ![Screenshot](https://github.com/user-attachments/assets/eca873d2-5aad-4719-a83e-d8d586d85416)